balanceiskey/humanlayer/examples/slack_app/humanlayer.knowledge.md

 ## Slack Channel Integration

 - The app uses client-provided tokens for Slack integration, not environment variables
-- Tokens are stored in localStorage on the client side
+- Tokens are stored in localStorage on the client side and in the database
 - The token and channel ID are passed with each pizza order request
 - No incoming webhooks are used - all communication uses the bot token